Olivier-Cornelis/HAL/README.md

 ## Credits
-* OC and AJ, and its company.
+* OC and AJ, and the company that employs him.